Principal Investigator

 Undergraduate Student

-Etiene is a sophomore at BU studying neuroscience.
+Etiene is a junior at BU studying neuroscience.
 She is interested in understanding the production and effects of neuromelanin in dopaminergic neurons.
 She enjoys exploring the city, reading, and hanging out with friends in her free time.

 Graduate Student, MCBB program